-- changes in commodity prices and the sufficiency of risk management and hedging policies; - extreme and unpredictable weather conditions, and the impact of hurricanes and other natural disasters; - federal, state and local regulation, including the industry's ability to address or adapt to potentially restrictive new regulations that may be enacted by public utility commissions; - our ability to borrow funds and access credit markets and restrictions in our debt agreements and collateral requirements; - credit risk with respect to suppliers and customers; - changes in costs to acquire customers and actual customer attrition rates; - accuracy of billing systems; - ability to successfully identify, complete, and efficiently integrate acquisitions into our operations; - significant changes in, or new charges by, the ISOs in the regions in which we operate; - competition; and - the "Risk Factors" in our Form 10-K for the year ended December 31, 2018, and in our quarterly reports, other public filings and press releases.
+- changes in commodity prices; - the sufficiency of risk management and hedging policies and practices; - the impact of extreme and unpredictable weather conditions, including hurricanes and other natural disasters; - federal, state and local regulation, including the industry's ability to address or adapt to potentially restrictive new regulations that may be enacted by public utility commissions; - our ability to borrow funds and access credit markets; - restrictions in our debt agreements and collateral requirements; - credit risk with respect to suppliers and customers; - changes in costs to acquire customers as well as actual attrition rates; - accuracy of billing systems; - ability to successfully identify, complete, and efficiently integrate acquisitions into our operations; - significant changes in, or new charges by, the ISOs in the regions in which we operate; - competition; and - the "Risk Factors" in our latest Annual Report on Form 10-K for the year ended December 31, 2018, and in our Quarterly Reports on Form 10-Q, and other public filings and press releases.

-You should review the Risk Factors and other factors noted throughout or incorporated by reference in this presentation that could cause our actual results to differ materially from those contained in any forward-looking statement.
 All forward-looking statements speak only as of the date of this presentation.
 Unless required by law, we disclaim any obligation to publicly update or revise these statements whether as a result of new information, future events or otherwise.
 It is not possible for us to predict all risks, nor can we assess the impact of all factors on the business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.